Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 • Whether you need a new passport or a passport renewal

-• How quickly you need your passport application processed
+• How quickly do you need your passport application processed?

 Applicants often only consider the application fees required by the U.S. government when calculating how much it will cost to get a passport.
 While this is definitely a key expense to account for, it is only part of the total price you will pay.

-There are extra expenses that you might have to pay to get a passport that are often overlooked.
-This article will clarify all the possible expenses involved in getting a U.S. passport.
+There are extra expenses that you might have to pay to get a passport that are easy to overlook.
+This article will clarify all of the possible expenses involved in getting a U.S. passport.
 This way, you can have a better understanding of your total cost.

-If you are only interested in the required fees, visit our passport fee table.
+If you are only interested in the required fees, visit our complete passport fee guide.
 However, if you are intrested in the true cost of getting a passport, read on.

-This guide draws from our decades of first-hand experiences helping US travelers with their passport-related questions and needs.
+So, how much does it cost to get a passport?
+We have all the information you need to answer the question for yourself.
+This guide draws from our decades of first-hand experience helping US travelers with their passport-related questions and needs.

 Required Passport Fees